Row erupts over the way Rotherham Council channels cash from housing rents back into communities

-A local authority funding initiative to tackle problems affecting Rotherham’s council estates has been criticised as “incredibly unfair” with an accusation the formula used pumps too much cash into relatively affluent areas.
+A scheme designed to tackle problems on Rotherham’s council estates has been criticised as ‘incredibly unfair’ with an accusation it pumps too much cash into relatively affluent areas.

+However, the council itself has defended the recently introduced arrangement as a more even way of distributing cash that the system it replaced.

+Rotherham Council has an Area Housing Budget of £203,000, money raised from the rental income it receives from tenants, which is redistributed across the borough to help address problems specific to each community.

 “In total Valley has 1889 council homes and will receive a total budget of £11,307.